dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 :::moniker range="< aspnetcore-8.0"

 Throughout the Blazor documentation, *solution* is used to describe apps created from the Blazor WebAssembly project template with the **ASP.NET Core Hosted** option enabled or from a Blazor Hybrid project template.
-Apps produced from these project templates include a solution file (`.sln`) by default.
+Apps produced from these project templates include a solution file (`.sln`).
 For hosted Blazor WebAssembly apps where the developer isn't using Visual Studio, the solution file can be ignored or deleted if it isn't used with .NET CLI commands.

 :::moniker-end